bjortech/tb/README.md

 that will function as joint_state_publisher- but it will also respond to actuator commands (never figured how to do this without the GUI on JSP).

 # TB_CMD:
+This has been redone without the path-using option.
+I only include one way of cmd in initial pkg.
-This is a setpoint publisher.
+#This is a setpoint publisher.
 To get the setpoints I have utilized two approaches.
-1) Simulation of cmd_vel from move_base.
+#1) Simulation of cmd_vel from move_base.
-2) Use of "make_plan"-service rather than using move_base action.
+#2) Use of "make_plan"-service rather than using move_base action.
 The planned path needs to be elevated and interpolated.

 # TB_PATHMAKER:
+This has been removed.
+This version only follows cmd_vel from move_base and elevation from tb_abmap.
-Nodes for creation of 2d plan by move_base.
+#Nodes for creation of 2d plan by move_base.
 Nodes for interpolation,elevation and smoothing of plan.

 # TB_INVOKE
+-Not neccessary!
+Don't know how to delete
 Node for receiving std_msgs::String msg that will be used as if in a terminal.
 Some commands are hard to automate through conventional API, this is a cheap workaround.

 # TB_ASSEMBLY: